 We must acknowledge that when people who are opposed to our dissent conflate the message of protest with violence and looting the conflation is intentional.
 The objective is to bury the headlines of systemic racism and state sanctioned violence beneath sensationalized images and narratives.
 Yes, America is on fire and the kerosene is the blood of Black people slain at the hands of the state.
 You cannot keep sparking a flame on your homeland and not expect shit to go up in smoke.

-Courage to Earn founder and writer Brandi Riley had a question for corporations and organizations who were sharing black squares on the day labeled #BlackOutTuesday.
+corporations and organizations who were sharing black squares on the day labeled #BlackOutTuesday.
 Riley’s tweet, “Thank you for your Black Lives Matter graphic.
 May I please see a picture of your executive leadership team and company board,” inquired about the composition of stakeholders and execs of businesses that have experienced an awakening amidst the uprisings of 2020.

 Here’s what we know: Black Americans are some of the largest consumers of material goods and services on the planet.
 Black Americans have an exorbitant amount of spending power, therefore it is smart business to get ahead of a crisis and publicize messages of solidarity.
 But it is of extreme significance to question what the decision-makers behind the scenes look like and what, if any, power is being leveraged by Black people in these corporations.
 Whenever instances of hyper visible racial injustice are brought to America’s collective consciousness, there is always an opportunity for a deeper investigation of the mechanisms that allow America to exist as it exists.

 So to all the Fortune 500 companies, thanks for the shout out.
 We know it’s good PR for you.
 But if you are not positioning Black people in the driver seats of your entities, you are at best pacifying our pain in hopes that we continue to increase your profit margin.
 It’s time out for considering your best interests.